 Propane tanks are constructed of heavy steel and are factory painted in a controlled environment with a mastic coating to prevent corrosion.
 Environmentally friendly, a propane tank will typically last for 30 to 40 years.

 Single-family homes can be fueled by tanks of varying sizes, depending on demand.
 Smaller 100-gallon tanks provide energy for appliances, while 1,000+ gallon tanks can fuel very large homes with additional energy demands, such as swimming pools, hot tubs, outdoor kitchens, and patio lighting.
-Generally, 500-gallon tanks easily accommodate an average four-bedroom home.
+Generally, a 500-gallon propane tank easily accommodates an average four-bedroom home.

 - Underground piping is similar to natural gas.
 A trench 18″ deep is standard with sand surrounding the plastic pipe.
 Atop the riser at the house is a regulator that will connect to the inside piping.

 - Once installed, underground tanks are scarcely noticeable except for filling connections and valves which are housed in a small dome protruding just inches above the ground.
 Standard landscaping is often done around the dome and over the spot where the tank is buried.

 - Kitsap Propane is a professional gas installation specialist and we are willing to work with builders to make sure the price and the product are a perfect fit.

 - Call 1.866.609.3713 to speak with a tank installation specialist about underground tanks for sale and dimensions for your property.